Your application can experience downtime for a number of reasons. This article helps you discover why and what you can do to remedy the problem.

 Testing your herokuapp.com

-hostname in addition to your custom domains will help determine if the issue is specific to your custom domain or your application.
+hostname in addition to your custom domains helps determine if the issue is specific to your custom domain or your application.

 An HTTP 500 error code indicates an error returned by your application.
 Check your Heroku logs for more details.